 Financial Assistance is available and forms are available inside the registration portal.

 Registration for Camp BIOmed is currently open, with our three camp tracks are uploaded.

-- Middle School Essay Contest - In partnership with the Knossos Foundation, NWABR offers a contest called “Biomedical Breakthroughs and My Life” where 6th, 7th and 8th graders are encouraged to write about their personal connections with a biomedical subject.
+- Middle School Essay, Poster, and Video Contest - In partnership with the Knossos Foundation, NWABR offers a contest called “Biomedical Breakthroughs and My Life,” where 6th, 7th and 8th graders are encouraged to write an essay, design a poster, or create a video about their personal connections with a biomedical subject.